IngSisFAI/sevataxtool/README.md

  G. Braun,  M. Pol’la,  L. Cecchi, A. Buccella, P. Fi-llottrani, and A. Cechich.
 A DL semantics for reasoning over ovm-based variability models.In Proceedings of the 30th International Workshop on Description Logics, Montpellier, France, July18-21, 2017.

  A. Buccella,  M.  Pol’la,  E. Ruiz de Galarreta, and A. Cechich.
 Combining automatic  variability  analysis  tools:  An  spl  approach for building a framework for composition.In O. Gervasi, B. Murgante, S. Misra,  E. Stankova,  C. M.  Torre, etol editors.
 Computational  Science  and  Its  Applications – ICCSA 2018, pages 435–451, Cham, 2018.Springer International Publishing.

+## Acknowledgments

+ This work is partially supported by the UNComa project 04/F009 "Reuso de Software orientado a Dominios - Parte II" part of the program "Desarrollo de Software Basado en Reuso - Parte II."

+ This work is part of the PhD thesis of Matías Pol'la.
+Universidad Nacional del Centro de la Provincia de Buenos Aires.
+Argentina.
+01/06/2021